-21 Average time young people wait to be matched with an independent visitor 5-6 months months 3 months months We have had 4 matches this quarter.
+21 Average time young people wait to be matched with an independent visitor 5-6 months 4-7 months 3 months 2 months 2-3 months We have had 4 matches this quarter.
 An IV stocktake has been carried out this quarter and the report and analysis will be provided to CLT.
-The partners ship effectively protects and en sures go ood out comes for all childr en and d your ng people in Cheshire East.
-22 Percentage of children and young people on child protection plans due to neglect 2% reduction 5% reduction 10% reduction 56% 48% 47% 44% 47% Slightly higher than last quarter but still comparable with Stat Neighbours 23 153 Percentage of plans for neglect which have had a previous plan for neglect 20% - 16% 15%-10% Below 10% 11% 16% 13% 17% 12% As at 31/3/2016 there were 35 individuals on a plan for neglect that had been subject to a plan previously.
+The partners ship effectively protects and en sures go od out comes for all childr en and d your ng people in Cheshire East.
+22 Percentage of children and young people on child protection plans due to neglect 2% reduction 5% reduction 10% reduction 56% 48% 47% 44% Slightly higher than last quarter but still comparable with Stat Neighbours 23 153 Impact of the heg strategy Impact of the neglect strategy Percentage of plans for neglect which have had a previous plan for neglect 20% - 16% 15%-10% Below 10% 11% 16% 13% 17% 12% As at 31/3/2016 there were 35 individuals on a plan for neglect that had been subject to a plan previously.
 Of these 15 has been subject to a previous plan for neglect.